Actress Katherine Heigl sues Duane Reade for unauthorized photo use

 The complaint said Heigl intends to donate all proceeds from the lawsuit to The Jason Debus Heigl Foundation, which was established in 2008 after her brother was killed in a car accident.

 The 15-page lawsuit cited a tweet that Heigl claimed Duane Reade posted last month.
 "Love a quick #DuaneReade run?
-Even @KatieHeigl can't resist shopping #NYC's favourite drugstore," it said.
+Even @KatieHeigl can't resist shopping #NYC's favorite drugstore," it said.

 The lawsuit said the tweet featured a paparazzi photograph of Heigl which was also posted on Facebook.
 It included a logo in the lower right corner that said, "Just Jared," referring to a celebrity news website specializing in paparazzi photographs.